iuliali/oop-second-project/README.md

 </ul>
 </li>
 </ul>
-<p>I've build the whole project learning and practicing to work with pointers.
+<p>I've build the whole project learning and practicing work with pointers.
 Rastel class has a vector with pointers of type VehiculDouaRoti, containing pointers to objects of types derived from VehiculDouaRoti (upcasting).
 I've build custom constructors for derived classes and for destructor I've build a virtual destructor for the base class.
 I've used static data members for prices in vehicle classes and also for building the Menu, which I've tried to build as a singleton.